danielcayer/F5-Symposium-2022-301a/docs/class8/module02/lab1.rst

 Set client-side and server-side TCP profiles on your virtual server properties.

-From the drop-down menus place the **tcp-wan-optimized** profile on the client-side and the **tcp-lan-optimized** profile on the server-side.
+From the drop-down menus place the **f5-tcp-wan** profile on the client-side and the **f5-tcp-lan** profile on the server-side and click **Update**.

-Note the custom boxes in each of the TCP profiles you used.
+Inspect each of the TCP profiles you used.
+Note the custom boxes.

 *Q1.
 What is the idle timeout in each profile?
 Why might you want to change it?*

 *Q2.
-What is the Nagle selection in the default TCP, tcp-wan-optimized and tcp-lan-optimized profiles?
+What is the Nagle selection in the default TCP, f5-tcp-wan and f5-tcp-lan profiles?
 Why might you want to change it?*

 *Q3.
 What happens if you increase the proxy buffer sizes?*